-This dataset contains counts and prevalence estimates for birth defects diagnosed in live born infants in Massachusetts within the first year of life.
+This Population Health Information Tool (PHIT) dataset contains counts and prevalence estimates for birth defects diagnosed in live born infants in Massachusetts within the first year of life.
 Twelve birth defects are included in this dataset.
-This data is part of the Department of Public Health's Population Health Information Tool (PHIT).

 Birth Defects Data

 About the Data

 The following 12 birth defects are included in this data set:

 |anencephaly||cleft lip without cleft palate|

 |spina bifida (without anencephaly)||cleft palate without cleft lip|

 |hypoplastic left heart syndrome||hypospadias|

 |cleft lip with cleft palate||trisomy 21|